gmlewis/flutter-stylizer/README.md

 - `sortOtherMethods` (default: `false`)
   - Whether to sort the 'public-other-methods' within their group.

+As of `v0.1.5`, a new `private-other-methods` field was added.
+If not specified, private methods will continue to be grouped within the `public-other-methods` section.

 These features are experimental and should be used with caution.
 Please file any bugs you find on the [GitHub issue tracker].